 Not Met Met w/ Conditions Met Rati ng 3.1 Candidate Selection.
-The The EPP admits candidates The EPP admits and supports The EPP admits and supports EPP admits and supports from a broad range of candidates from a broad range high quality candidates from a candidates from a broad range backgrounds and diverse of backgrounds and diverse broad range of backgrounds and of backgrounds and diverse populations. populations.
-The EPP recruits diverse populations and populations for admittance into program candidates based on promotes their successful entry the program.
-The EPP recruits forecasted employment needs. to the licensure program.
-The program candidates based on EPP recruits program candidates forecasted employment needs based on forecasted employment including hard to staff schools needs including hard to staff and critical shortage areas. schools and critical shortage areas.
+T The EPP admits candidates The EPP admits and supports The EPP admits and supports he EPP admits and supports from a broad range of candidates from a broad high quality candidates from candidates from a broad backgrounds and diverse range of backgrounds and a broad range of backgrounds range of backgrounds and populations. diverse populations.
+The EPP and diverse populations and diverse populations for recruits program candidates promotes their successful- admittance into the based on forecasted entry to the program.
+The EPP recruits employment needs. licensure program.
+The EPP program candidates based on recruits program candidates forecasted employment based on forecasted needs including hard to staff employment needs including- schools and critical shortage hard to staff schools and areas. critical shortage areas.
 A recruitment plan based on mission with baseline points and goals for 5 years is submitted.
 3.2 Candidate Success.
-The The EPP monitors candidate The EPP documents The EPP documents two or EPP monitors candidate progression. measures/gateways of candidate more measures/gateways of proficiency from admissions progression by providing candidate progression by providi criteria for ng explicit criteria for through completion to ensure monitoring/assessing at the monitoring/assessing with a readiness for licensure. beginning and exit of focus on candidate development preparation. throughout preparation.
-3.3 Candidate Support.
-The Additional support for The EPP has processes in place The EPP has processes in place EPP has processes to identify candidates is not provided. to support candidates who need to identify and support and support candidates who No intervention process is in additional assistance to meet candidates who need additional need additional assistance to place when candidates are specific program standards assistance to meet specific meet specific program counseled out of program. (content and dispositions) and program standards (content and standards (content and pass licensure exams.
-There dispositions) and pass licensure dispositions) and pass licensure may or may not be an exams.
-Additionally, the exams.
-Processes are applied intervention process in place to description describes the interve when a candidate must be counsel candidate out of the ntion processes applied when a counseled out of a program. program. candidate must be counseled out of a program.
+The The EPP monitors candidate The EPP documents The EPP documents two or EPP monitors candidate progression. measures/gateways of more measures/gateways of proficiency from admissions candidate progression by candidate progression by prov through completion to ensure providing criteria for iding explicit criteria for readiness for licensure. monitoring/assessing at the monitoring/assessing with a beginning and exit of focus on preparation. candidate development throughout preparation.
+3.3 Candidate Additional support for The EPP has processes in The EPP has processes in Support.
+The EPP has candidates is not provided. place to support candidates place to identify and support processes to identify and No intervention process is i who need additional candidates who need support candidates who need n place when candidates are assistance to meet specific additional assistance to meet additional assistance to counseled out of program. program standards (content- specific program standards meet specific program and dispositions) and pass (content and dispositions) and standards (content and licensure exams.
+There may pass licensure exams. dispositions) and pass or may not be an Additionally, the licensure exams.
+Processes intervention process in place description describes the inte are applied when a candidate to counsel candidate out of rvention processes applied must be counseled out of a the program. when a candidate must be program. counseled out of a program.
 Comments: